 The succession question

-Bloomberg’s profile of the family frames what comes next as a test: can a chain built around one founder’s instincts thrive under professional management and inheriting children.
+Bloomberg’s profile of the family frames what comes next as a test.
+Can a chain built around one founder’s instincts thrive under professional managers and inheriting children?

 Retail history is littered with founder-led empires that stumbled at exactly this point.
 The early signs favour continuity, with Morais three years into the job and the family stake anchoring long-term ownership.
-But rivals are pressing, and South African consumers remain under strain.

-There is a democratic quality to the fortune as well.
 It was assembled rand by rand at tills across the country, in full view of the customers who paid for it.

-The index entry reads like a punctuation mark on a 48-year partnership between two pharmacists.
+Saltzman leaves with the business intact, the fortune counted and the question open.

 What follows is a listed company’s story, not a family’s.

 Who is Ivan Saltzman?